 - Failure to train and support individual providers.

 - A culture that does not encourage speaking up about patient care problems and does not acknowledge and learn from medical errors.

 If (or more likely when) you find yourself or a loved one in a hospital, keep an eye on what’s happening.
 Talk to the nurses and doctors.
 Make sure they know what’s happening with their patient.
 Ask questions.
 If you see things being neglected, raise the issue politely but firmly.

-When we or a loved one is sick and in the care of medical providers, we feel vulnerable.
+When we or a loved one is sick, and in the care of medical providers, we feel vulnerable.
 We naturally trust the providers and feel inadequate to challenge their decisions.
-To some extent, that makes sense: A physician or nurse do know more than we do.
+To some extent, that makes sense: A physician or nurse does know more than we do.
 It’s hard to know a mistake when we see it.
 And it won’t help to get pushy or rude: That will make things worse, not better.

 On the other hand, it is not realistic to assume we will routinely get good care.

 So, what can we do?
 Again, pay attention, keep nurses and physicians informed, and ask questions.
 If you have concerns that you don’t think are being addressed appropriately, talk to connections with medical knowledge (if you have any).
 Talk to a case manager or patient liaison at the hospital.
 Go up the chain of command.
 Seek a transfer to another hospital.

 Ultimately there is no perfect solution, but your chances, or your loved one’s, will improve with attention, communication, and questions.
 And by understanding what causes medical error, you can be better informed and avoid harm.